unpoly/unpoly3-slides/index.md

 Migrating Unpoly 2 apps
 -----------------------

-Since caching is now always desired, you may want to remove any exemptions in your app.
+Since caching is now without drawbacks, you may want to remove any exemptions in your app.

 #### Remove custom expiry times: